xwpken/jax-fem-debug/inverse/README.md

 \frac{\partial J}{\partial \alpha_i} = \frac{J(\alpha_i+h\alpha_i)-J(\alpha_i)}{h\alpha_i}
 $$

-The derivative of automatic differentiation will be calculated by the `jax.grad` with custom jacobian-vector product rules, which is already defined in the JAX-FEM.
+The derivative of automatic differentiation will be calculated by the `jax.grad` with custom vector-jacobian product rules, which is already defined in the JAX-FEM.

 ## Execution